Warrior Sports

-Warrior Sports is an American sports equipment manufacturer based in Warren, Michigan.
-The company currently focuses on ice hockey and lacrosse, producing sticks, helmets, gloves, goalie masks, and protective gear for both sports.
+Warrior Sports, Inc. is an American sports equipment manufacturer based in Warren, Michigan.
+The company currently focuses on ice hockey and lacrosse, producing ice hockey skates,sticks, helmets, gloves, goalie masks, and protective gear for both sports.

 Warrior entered the soccer market in 2012, producing kits and training equipment for several clubs around the world, although the soccer sponsorship and products were later discontinued with its parent company New Balance's entry into the category.

 History

 Warrior Sports was founded in 1992 by David Morrow, a former lacrosse player.
-The company name is derived from Morrow's roots as a member of the Brother Rice Lacrosse team, the Warriors, in Birmingham, Michigan.
+The company name is derived from Morrow's roots as a member of the Brother Rice Warriors lacrosse team in Birmingham, Michigan.
 The company started out as the first manufacturer of titanium lacrosse shafts, which changed the game due to their strength and light weight.
 Morrow went on to highlight the breakthrough shaft as he played for the Princeton Tigers lacrosse team.
 He also went on to be the NCAA player of the year.

 In 2004, the privately held company, New Balance Athletic Shoe, Inc. obtained controlling interest in Warrior.
 One year later, Warrior moved into the ice hockey industry when it acquired California–based manufacturer Innovative Hockey.
 In 2007, Warrior acquired the Boston-based Brine Sporting Goods to further establish their market share in lacrosse.
+In July 2025, Warrior entered the ice skate market with their Alpha Pro skate.